Auto Position Movement Panel (Gait)

 Adjust these values by clicking and holding the left mouse button on them or right-clicking them and entering a value from the keyboard.
-These values are used for the "Transition To..." button when testing transitions to frames.
+When testing transitions to frames, these values are used for the "Transition To..." button.
 The higher the step value, the more multiples of degrees the servo will skip to the desired position.
 The higher the delay value, the slower it will take to arrive at the goal positions.
 These values are not stored or saved with a frame, as they are for testing transitions while creating/editing frames.

 9. Servo Management Buttons

 These buttons will allow you to add, delete, fine-tune, and release all servos.
 First, enable the Port Edit mode checkbox to delete a servo, click on the Servo border, and press the DEL key on the keyboard.
 To fine-tune the servo positions, press the fine-tune button and use the options available (Add, Subtract, Multiply, Divide, Set to, & Invert) to change the position values.

 10. Clear/Change Image Button